jsf116/Test-Expander/Readme.md

 reading, writing, creation, etc. Because almost all features required in such cases are provided by [Path::Tiny](https://metacpan.org/pod/Path::Tiny), some functions of this module is also exported from **Test::Expander**.
 - Last but not least.
-To provide a really environment-independent testing, we need a possibility to run our tests in a clean environment, where only explicitly mentioned environment variables are set.
+To provide a really environment-independent testing, we might need a possibility to run our tests in a clean environment, where only explicitly mentioned environment variables are set.
 This can also be achieved manually by manipulation of **%ENV** hash at the very beginning of tests.
 However, even ignoring the test code inflation, this might be (in fact - is) necessary in many tests belonging to one